College athletics in the United States: Revenues and expenses

 There are large amounts of money gained from Division I athletics, but only a small number of schools benefits from their programs.
 During 2014 the NCAA earned $989 million in revenue, with a profit around $80.5 million.
 Each year television, advertisements, and licensing revenue also adds to the NCAA profit, but donations, ticket sales, and merchandise sales goes to the school.
 From marketing and television fees the NCAA gained nearly $753.5 million in 2014.
 In 2010, two of the most profitable college conferences—the Southeastern Conference (SEC) and the Big Ten—earned over $1 billion and $905 million, respectively.
 The University of Texas' football program, which was the most valuable in college sports in the early 2010s, was estimated by Forbes to be worth over $133 million in 2013, totaling over $1 billion in the previous 10 years.
 At that time Texas made, on average, $93 million a year just from the football program.
 The two schools that followed Texas, Georgia and Penn State, each made around $70 million a year.
 Another prominent football program, Notre Dame, has a contract with NBC to televise its home football games for $15 million a year through 2025.
 The average revenue per conference in 1999 was $13.5 million.

 Universities spend a very large amount of money on their college organizations in the facilities, coaches, equipment, and other aspects.
 In most states, the person with the highest taxpayer-provided base salary is a public college football or basketball coach.
 This figure does not include coaches at private colleges.

 By 2015, most Division I schools had established single-source contracts, which supply the university with apparel for all athletic programs, sometimes including cheerleading squads and dance teams, which compete outside the NCAA structure.
-The contract deal made college history when the University of Michigan and Nike made a 11-year contract deal for almost $200 million.
+The contract deal made college history when the University of Michigan and Nike made an 11-year contract deal for almost $200 million.

 Many athletic programs do not make enough money to cover the cost to maintain those programs, so they use student fees to fund their programs.
 This could cause some problems because of the increase in student debt and limited academic budgets.
 As of 2016 only 23 out of 228 Division I programs earned enough money to make up for their extreme spending.
 Due to donations, 16 of the 23 schools were able to cover their expenses, so truly only 7 of the 228 universities broke even due to their athletic programs.
 For the other 203 schools that did not break even, they are partially funded by the state or student fees.
 Most of the money that is being spent is used to pay the coaching staff, for the games, and the top-of-the-line facilities.
 The amount spent on an athlete is seven times more than the average amount spent per student.
 At big Division I programs, the amount of money that is spent on a football player exceeds $90,000.